 (ii) To develop a novel high-throughput computational materials design (HCMD) approach, incorporating ionic conductivity in the materials screening step to search for stable electrochemical interfaces.

-Li-ion batteries have provided a lot of advancement to the mobile devices since its first commercialization in 1990 .
-Now, new Li-battery concepts are emerging with the potential to meet the high-energy storage requirements (250 Wh/Kg and 800 Wh/l) of electric vehicle .
+Li-ion batteries have provided a lot of advancement to the mobile devices since its first commercialization in 1990.
+Now, new Li-battery concepts are emerging with the potential to surpass the present energy storage capabilities (250 Wh/Kg and 800 Wh/l) for electric vehicles, not least realized through different solid-state battery concepts employing Li-metal electrodes.
 The popularization of such technology is a route to enable a sustainable world growth with reduced impact on the environment.
 However, there are many challenges facing these technologies, and in particular they still depend on the development of stable Li-metal anode for successful commercialization.
-In this project, we will investigate the electronic structure, electrochemical properties and ionic conductivity mechanism in some target polymer compounds and lithium metal-polymer interfaces, from density functional theory (DFT).
-The ultimate goal is to establish the compostion-structure-properties relationships unveiling fundamental descriptors for the high-throughput (HT) screening.
-As a second step, we will build a wide library of co-polymer candidates (including existing and hypothetical compounds) adding key properties that will be calculated from accurate DFT.
-We will start by calculating the key properties of template polymers like poly(4-bromostyren) and polyethylene oxide and then compose a large amount of co-polymers playing with three different heteroatoms (viz.
-N, O and S) and many functional groups.
-Different copolymer arrangements will be evaluated for a given A and B building blocks.
-The HT screening will follow the hierarchy of stability –> suitable level potentials –> appropriate ionic conductivity –> surface attachment energy.
-After selecting the potential candidates we will proceed with an in-depth study of the surface interactions.
-A feedback loop will be established with experimental collaborators to calibrate this machinery.
-A sequential MD/DFT scheme will be used to determine the electronic structure at a given temperature.
-In this approach, snapshots of the MD simulations are selected to carry out high-accurate single point DFT calculations.
+In this project, we will investigate the electronic structure, electrochemical properties and ionic conductivity mechanism in some target solid electrolyte compounds and lithium metal-electrolyte interfaces, from density functional theory (DFT) and molecular dynamics (MD).
+The ultimate goal is to establish the compostion-structure-properties relationships.
+Moreover, we will build a wide library of solid-state electrolyte candidates (including existing and hypothetical compounds) adding key properties that will be calculated from accurate DFT.
+We aim at exploring surface passivation of Li-metal, decomposition products on the Li-metal surface, and transport properties in the electrolyte and formed interphases.